Strategies, Patterns, and the Common Core

 Biology I Lab

-Covers the concepts of a NY Regents Level Chemistry class in preparation for the NY Chemistry Regents exam.
+Covers the concepts of a high school Chemistry class.
 Students will learn the basics of chemistry and gain confidence manipulating chemical equations.
 Topics include dimensional analysis, acids and bases, thermochemistry, the gas laws, nuclear reactions, and the periodic table.
 Material will be learned through student-initiated discussions, videos, documentaries, and worksheets.

 LANGUAGE ARTS CLASSES